KyleFerrigan/Percolation/readme.txt

  *  8 Hours Each
  ******************************************************************************/

-Programming Assignment 1: PercolationQF
+Programming Assignment 1: Percolation

 /******************************************************************************
- *  Describe how you implemented PercolationQF.java.
+ *  Describe how you implemented Percolation.java.
 How did you check
  *  whether the system percolates?
  *****************************************************************************/
  We implemented it by creating a grid of booleans correlating to whether or not they are open.
 That way it was fast to check if they were open or closed.